cgroza/GraffiTE/README.md

 ### Parameters

 - `--graph_method`: can be `pangenie` or `giraffe`, select which graph method will be used to genotyped TEs.
 Default is `pangenie`.
 - `--assemblies`: a CSV file that lists the genome assemblies and sample names from which polymorphisms are to be discovered.
-One assembly per sample and sample names must be unique.
-The header is required.
+One assembly per sample and sample names must be unique. **The header is required**.

    Example `assemblies.csv`:
    ```